South African President Jacob Zuma and President Omar al-Bashir of Sudan at the AU Summit, June 2015 © Wikimedia Commons

 South Africa’s recent announcement that it is to withdraw from the International Criminal Court (ICC) appears to conform to its Africa First agenda.

-In line with this policy, Mbeki launched the African Peer Review Mechanism (APRM) — which was supposed to provide the AU with a way to monitor the continent’s leaders’ performance — amid much discussion concerning Africa’s move towards democracy.
+In 2003, in line with this policy, Mbeki and former Nigerian president Olusegun Obasanjo launched the African Peer Review Mechanism (APRM) which was supposed to provide the AU with a way to monitor the continent’s leaders’ performance amid much discussion concerning Africa’s move towards democracy.
 South Africa also took a prominent position in the Southern African Development Community and offered troops for peacekeeping missions.
 It was putting its money where its philosophical mouth was.

 Diplomats also say that South Africa has kept its cards close to its chest with regard to its interests, particularly when dealing with the sub-Saharan power shortage.
 The region’s leaders are focusing on green and sustainable energy and, in particular, powering the sub-Saharan region using electricity generated by the powerful Congo River.
 Yet instead of supporting these moves, South Africa wants to build nuclear power stations using Russian, Chinese, American or French suppliers.
 Other nations in Southern Africa regard this as the nation’s attempt to retain its strategic power in the region at their expense.

 The country’s increasingly poor ranking in the world corruption index is also confounding the idealists.
 South Africa’s diplomatic agenda is driven by its president: he appoints heads of mission, welcomes foreign ambassadors, conducts state-to-state relations and signs international treaties.
-Parliament is responsible for approving these agreements, or otherwise.
+Parliament is responsible for approving these agreements.

-At the August 2016 Pan-African Parliament, for example, African delegates were fuming over a lack of equipment after suppliers complained they had not been paid.
-Security services were also removed, which led to some delegates complaining that the South African government was paying lip service to its Africa First policy.
-Translators also refused to work after they told media they had not been paid overtime.
+At the August 2016 Pan-African Parliament for example, African delegates were fuming over a lack of equipment after suppliers complained they had not been paid.
+Security services were removed, which led to some delegates complaining that the South African government was paying lip service to its Africa First policy.
+Translators also refused to work after they told the media they had not been paid overtime.

 South Africa is a very different country from the one that inspired the idea of an African Renaissance.
 While the ANC government spends much of its energy fighting internal divisions, its political nous has declined and its significance within the AU has diminished.
 Moreover, the August 2016 local elections revealed that it had lost Africa’s most powerful economic regions, including the capital, Pretoria, and the industrial heartland of Johannesburg, to the opposition Democratic Alliance.